HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

         6. Transfer your formatted and adjusted stylings to the `index.css` file

-        7. Check the new theme module via the theme analyzer
+        7. Verify the `index.css` stylings by clicking the **Sub-Contribution** link
             ![Screenshot](../../assets/HCL_Search_Theme_Analyzer_New_Module.png)
-            Click on the `Sub-Contribution` link to verify the `index.css` stylings.

 5. Use the new custom css module in a theme profile

-    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and replace the `dx_search_css` module ID with the new custom unique module ID
+    Edit the `../PractitionerStudio/profiles/profile_search_v2.json` and replace the `dx_search_css` module ID with the new custom unique module ID.

-6. Open DX and start a new search, now you should see your styling adjustments
+6. Open DX and start a new search

+    Your styling changes should be visible when you start a new search.